calogera/DataHubSystem/_posts/2016-01-30-Administration Guide.markdown

 The DHuS replicas are master’s doppelgangers.
 The product and user information stored in the DHuS master are broadcasted to all the replicas so that users can access product metadata.
 Replicas are accessed by the users (through the proxy) in fact they have access to internet.
 Consequently, the user information (e.g. profile changes) is spread from the replicas to the master.
 It is mandatory that master and replicas share the data store to allow access to ingested products.
 **Proxy**
  HAproxy is responsible of load balancing among the replicas.
-The implemented configuration and algorithm used during the validation phase is the following:
+The implemented configuration and algorithms used are the following:
+Note: This configuration has been tested successfully with HAproxy, other proxies are not yet tested.

     backend replicas
     balance leastconn
     stick-table type ip size 200k expire 30m stick on src
     option httpchk
-    server dhus1 172.30.246.25:80 check
+    server dhus1 replica1_ip:80 check
-    server dhus2 172.30.246.21:80 check
+    server dhus2 replica2_ip:80 check

 1. The balance algorithm is  leastconn ([https://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4.2-balance](https://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4.2-balance "https://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4.2-balance"))